-The League of California Cities® is soliciting session proposals for this premiere educational event for planning commissioners, directors, staff, and other interested officials including elected officials, being held in Long Beach, March 6 - 9, 2019.
+The League of California Cities is soliciting session proposals for the 2020 Planning Commissioners Academy that will be held at the Hyatt Regency Sacramento, March 4 - 6.
 We encourage you to take advantage of this exciting opportunity to share your ideas, knowledge and expertise with this important audience!

 Take a few minutes to review these tips for successful proposals